Who Should Own Engineering, Ops, Support, and Data? One Leader

 Where this is heading

 The pressure is only going up.
-Agentic systems and AI-assisted pipelines blur the lines between code, infrastructure, support, and data even further, a model that misbehaves is simultaneously a dev bug, an ops incident, a support spike, and a data-quality failure, often all within the same minute.
+Agentic systems and AI-assisted pipelines smear the lines between code, infrastructure, support, and data even further.
+When a model misbehaves, the same minute can produce a bug, an alert, a wave of tickets, and a corrupted table, and you cannot say which one came first.
 Org charts that pretend those are separate problems will keep manufacturing outages that have no owner, just a longer thread of people explaining why it wasn't theirs.
-The organizations that win the next decade will treat the whole technology surface as one accountable system rather than four adjacent ones.
-Stop optimizing the boxes.
-Start owning the seams between them.
+My advice is to stop tuning the individual boxes and put one person in charge of the seams between them, where the real failures live.